dhairs/College-Notes/Spring 2024 Semester/CS 429 - Computer Organization and Architecture/In-order Pipelining/The Pipe Implementation.md

 ## Data Hazards

-Recall our [[Pipeline Hazards#Policy Stalling for Data Hazards|stalling policy]] for Data Hazards.
+Recall our [](Pipeline%20Hazards.md#Policy%20Stalling%20for%20Data%20Hazards|stalling%20policy) for Data Hazards.
 This works as a general strategy, but it's not great for performance.

 Why isn't it best for performance?
 - The **values** that are needed by the dependent instruction are often available in pipeline registers before they're placed in the locations from where they are retrieved